Edit this wiki page Follow

 Oculus Rift is a virtual reality headset developed by Oculus VR, headed by Palmer Luckey.
 The headset's primary features are low-latency head-tracking and a wide field of view.

-The Oculus Rift is being built with out-of-the-box engine integration with Unreal Engine and Unity, with a developer SDK being slated to release at the same time the prototype is planned to ship.
+The Rift is being built with out-of-the-box engine integration with Unreal Engine and Unity.

 Kickstarter